readmeio/rdme/documentation/migration-guide.md

 ## Migrating to `rdme@10`

-### Overview

-A [bi-directional syncing](https://docs.readme.com/main/docs/bi-directional-sync) workflow with [ReadMe Refactored](https://docs.readme.com/main/docs/welcome-to-readme-refactored) mostly eliminates the need for a tool like `rdme`.
-For syncing Markdown files, syncing API definitions, and managing project hierarchy (e.g., project versions and categories) with ReadMe Refactored, you'll want to set up bi-directional syncing.

-`rdme@10` is recommended for the following use cases:
+This guide explains how to install `rdme@10` for use with [ReadMe Refactored]{https://docs.readme.com/main/docs/welcome-to-readme-refactored}.
+In general, we recommend [bi-directional syncing](https://docs.readme.com/main/docs/bi-directional-sync) for tasks like:
+- Syncing Markdown files
+- Syncing API definitions
+- Managing project hierarchy (e.g., versions and categories) However `rdme@10` is useful for more targeted workflows—particularly when syncing happens outside of Git, such as:

-- Syncing your API definition (generated via a build process and not tracked via Git) to your ReadMe Refactored-enabled project
+-  Syncing your API definition (generated via a build process and not tracked via Git)
-- Syncing Markdown files to the Changelog for your ReadMe Refactored-enabled project
+-  Syncing Markdown files to the Changelog

 <!-- prettier-ignore-start -->
 > [!NOTE]